ramantayal12/hello_drop/README.md

   -DarchetypeArtifactId=java-simple
   -DarchetypeVersion=2.0.0
   Please refer to the latest version then

-How to start the hello_drop application
+How to start the hello_dropwizard application
 ---

 1. Run `mvn clean install` to build your application